muthukumar0705/arduino_projects/README.md

 # Ground Radar

-Using ultra sonic sensor code able to detect the objects enter into your area and able to attack the objects
+Using ultra sonic sensor able to detect the objects enter into your area and attack the objects

 # Import Json
 Please import the Ground Radar.json file into https://simulation.iitbx.in/arduino/ for connections and requirements